wicker/marketsim/README.md

 # marketsim
-Agent-based model of tokenized carbon storage market

-Run simulation.py

-Once we get simulation running, will need rudimentary UI and graphical outputs (plotly seems a little friendlier than matplitlib)
+Agent-based model of tokenized carbon storage market.
+Once we get simulation running, future work will include rudimentary UI and graphical outputs.
+Plotly seems a little friendlier than matplitlib.

 ### Usage